 Everyone knows that tables are an excellent place to put promotional materials such as table-tent POPs displaying specials.
 But the new twist with tables is the growing popularity of table-top games, whether on tablets or built into the tables themselves.
 These games are growing in popularity and, in addition to giving your restaurant a more modern feel, they can also be used to promote marketing messages like national web and TV ads.
 If you have a restaurant design that includes table-top games and your guests are engaging with these on a regular basis, ask your marketing team to incorporate promotional messages into these displays.

 Although it’s not a new practice, putting promotional messages on bags is an easy way to communicate with your customers and build brand loyalty.
 As a restaurant operator, you don’t always have flexibility for what is printed on the bags, but you can add personal touches.
 It can be as simple as having your employees write a friendly message, smiley face, or hashtag on the bag.
-They can do it when work is slow.
 It enhances the customer experience because it’s a personal touch that people remember.